LLM-as-a-Prophet: Understanding Predictive Intelligence with Prophet Arena

-We also build a benchmark \prophet, but as mentioned above, the main goal of our work is to understand LLM-as-a-prophet and analyze how its different capabilities affect the forecasting.
-We built \prophet\ mainly for this analysis purpose, similar to that of \citep{daillms,paleka2025consistency}.
-Towards this end, our work departs from these benchmark researches in multiple ways.
-First, we focus on comprehensive evaluation about LLMs' predictive intelligence from various dimensions such as the quality, trustworthiness and economic values of forecasts.
-In contrast, the works above mainly focus on curating the right dataset but do not dive deep into evaluation metrics.
-In fact, almost all the aforementioned works only report forecasting accuracy, which cannot fully capture the quality of forecasting (as we illustrate in Section \ref{sec:evals}).
-The only exception is \citep{karger2024forecastbench}, which uses Brier scores (one of the three metrics we examine).
-Second, because our goal is not to rank LLMs or agents as in the above benchmark papers but rather to understand frontier LLMs' forecasting capabilities, we need a natural baseline forecaster to know how good frontier LLMs are.
-Towards that end, we build \prophet\ based on events from prediction markets, and hence can use the market's forecasts as a cost-effective and justified baseline forecaster \citep{arrow2008promise}.
-Finally, besides reporting different evaluation metrics, we further dive into the LLM-as-a-Prophet paradigm and offer insights about how the forecasts are affected by different capabilities such as knowledge internalization and source usage.
+Towards this end, our work departs from previous benchmarks in several ways.
+First, we provide a comprehensive evaluation of LLMs' predictive intelligence across multiple dimensions, including Brier score, calibration, and economic value.
+In Section~\ref{subsec:accuracy}, we illustrate how these metrics differ and when each should be preferred.
+In contrast, most prior work primarily focuses on a single metric, such as Brier score \citep{halawi2024approaching,karger2024forecastbench}, calibration \citep{zou2022forecasting}, or accuracy \citep{zeng2025futurex,daillms}, which does not fully capture forecast quality (as we further demonstrate in Section~\ref{sec:evals}).
+Second, as our goal is to better understand frontier LLMs' forecasting capabilities, we require a natural baseline forecaster.
+By grounding \prophet\ in prediction market events, we can use market-implied probabilities as a cost-effective and theoretically justified baseline \citep{arrow2008promise}.
+Finally, beyond reporting evaluation metrics, we further analyze the LLM-as-a-Prophet paradigm and provide insights into how forecasts are shaped by specific capabilities such as knowledge internalization and source usage.